astronomer/docs/learn/airflow-branch-operator.md

 :::info

-Another example using the `ShortCircuitOperator`, can be found on the [Astronomer Registry](https://registry.astronomer.io/dags/example-short-circuit-operator).
+Another example using the ShortCircuitOperator, can be found on the [Astronomer Registry](https://registry.astronomer.io/dags/example-short-circuit-operator).

 :::

 ## Other branch operators

-Airflow offers a few other branching operators that work similarly to the `BranchPythonOperator` but for more specific contexts:
+Airflow offers a few other branching operators that work similarly to the BranchPythonOperator but for more specific contexts:

-- [`BranchSQLOperator`](https://registry.astronomer.io/providers/apache-airflow/modules/branchsqloperator): Branches based on whether a given SQL query returns `true` or `false`.
+- [BranchSQLOperator](https://registry.astronomer.io/providers/apache-airflow/modules/branchsqloperator): Branches based on whether a given SQL query returns `true` or `false`.
-- [`BranchDayOfWeekOperator`](https://registry.astronomer.io/providers/apache-airflow/modules/branchdayofweekoperator): Branches based on whether the current day of week is equal to a given `week_day` parameter.
+- [BranchDayOfWeekOperator](https://registry.astronomer.io/providers/apache-airflow/modules/branchdayofweekoperator): Branches based on whether the current day of week is equal to a given `week_day` parameter.
-- [`BranchDateTimeOperator`](https://registry.astronomer.io/providers/apache-airflow/modules/branchdatetimeoperator): Branches based on whether the current time is between `target_lower` and `target_upper` times.
+- [BranchDateTimeOperator](https://registry.astronomer.io/providers/apache-airflow/modules/branchdatetimeoperator): Branches based on whether the current time is between `target_lower` and `target_upper` times.

 All of these operators take `follow_task_ids_if_true` and `follow_task_ids_if_false` parameters which provide the list of task(s) to include in the branch based on the logic returned by the operator.